dorajam/Machine-Learning-Resources/recourses.md

 #### "Deep Learning" book by Ian Goodfellow, Yoshua Bengio and Aaron Courville
 > *Currently going through this.
 The book goes a lot in-depth, very thorough and comprehensive.
 Would highly recommend it so far!
-Although, I definitely think you should start with the resources mentioned above first.
+Although, I definitely think you should start with the resources mentioned above.
+Also suggest using other resources along the linear algebra (ch.2) and probability theory (ch.3) chapters.
 This book is targetted more to people that intend to have a career in the field.
 Link: http://www.deeplearningbook.org/*

 #### "Machine Learning for Artists" (ml4a) by Gene Kogan
->*This is a new initiative, but it's looking promising.
+> *This is a new initiative, but it's looking promising.
 Don't be misled by the title - even though the book might be targetted to the creative AI space, the chapters are highly comprehensive.
 The book discusses a wide range of recent advances in AI and a variety of architectures.
 Link: http://ml4a.github.io/index/*

 #### For the serious ones, here are some links to some great books to brush up on your basics:
-> "Linear Algebra Done Right" by Axler
+> *"Linear Algebra Done Right" by Axler
-"Baysian methods for hackers" by Cam Davidson-Pilon
+"Baysian methods for hackers" by Cam Davidson-Pilon*

 ### Some visualizations that you might find interesting: